 You likely recall the joyous news in the new year at the safe arrival of seven right whale newborns (see the photo album of the 2019 Calves below.)

 It was extraordinary news, given that not one baby had been born the year before.

-But we find ourselves facing the devastating news that six critically important right whales have died in just the last few weeks.
-And right now, three others are entangled.
+But we find ourselves facing the devastating reality that eight critically important right whales have died in Canadian waters this summer.

 It means these new little lives must be protected on an emergency basis.